Falcon Gold (CVE:FG) Stock Price Down 25% – Should You Sell?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s share price was down 25% during mid-day trading on Tuesday .
+(CVE:FG – Get Free Report)’s stock price fell 25% during mid-day trading on Friday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 610,000 shares were traded during mid-day trading, an increase of 59% from the average daily volume of 383,589 shares.
+771,000 shares were traded during trading, an increase of 99% from the average session volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 About Falcon Gold